The motivation – Why do you book this seminar

 The third day – Instruction on site – two portrait shootings

 This day we were meeting for a short briefing session inside.
-While we were talking and heading out for the first session, our group our model Joy Villa was busy selecting the right dress and jewelry from Creative Solutions Art & Design and getting a make-up by Jack Tyson with whom they had worked already before.
+While we were talking and heading out for the first session, our group our model Joy Villa was busy selecting the right dress and jewellery from Creative Solutions Art & Design and getting a make-up by Jack Tyson with whom they had worked already before.
 It is amazing how you can change the look with a professional make-up.
 We would meet her again for the second session.

 For portraits it is even more important to have the right settings for white balance and exposure.
 A build in light meter cannot deliver the exact value reflected by the person being photographed.
 Thorsten gave us also valuable tips how to select a location for portraits, how to deal with the model and behave correctly as photographer.